afmyhouse/4209-minishell/readme.md

 # minishell

-CREDITS on this MD file: https://github.com/waltergcc
+This is a basic shell implementation called Minishell., made in C language It is a bash-like command-line interpreter which behaves as a basic bash environment.

-This is a shell implementation called Minishell.
-It is a command-line interpreter that provides a basic shell environment and supports various features such as command execution, input parsing, redirections, pipes, environment variables, built-in commands, and signal handling.
+It supports various features such as command execution, input parsing, redirections, pipes, environment variables, built-in commands, and signal handling.

 This project was developed in colaboration with [fpinho-d](https://github.com/filipepinholiveira).